 There are several ways to take cuttings off of succulent plants.
 Sometimes you’ll root the whole leaf.
 Sometimes you can cut a leaf into sections.
 Short stubs are taken from cacti.
 If you are detaching leaves, you have to be sure not to ruin the mother plant’s shape.
 If you take a few from the back of the plant, it’s probably not going to be a problem.

 Propagating Succulent Leaf Pieces

 Larger plants, like the snake plant (Sansevieria trifasciata), can be increased by cutting stems and leaves into pieces.
 All you would do is be sure to water the plant for a few days before you plan to take the cuttings.
 If you don’t, the leaves will be flaccid, and flaccid leaves do not root readily.
 Use a sharp knife and sever just one or two leaves at the base of each leaf.
 Make sure you take them from different areas of the plant.
 If you take them all from one side, you will ruin the shape of the plant.

 Take one of the severed leaves and place it on a flat surface.
 Using your sharp knife, cut the leaf into pieces about 5 cm deep.
 Make sure you cut cleanly because if you tear the leaf instead, it won’t root and will die off.

-Take a shallow, but wide, pot and fill it with equal parts of moist peat and sand.
-Firm the compost mixture up.
+Take a shallow, but wide, pot and fill it with equal parts of moist peat and sand, then firm the compost mixture.
 Take your knife and form a slit and push a cutting about 2 cm down into the slit.
 You want to make sure the cutting is the right way up.
 Lightly water the compost, and then place the pot in gentle warmth.